re-nanashi/computer-sci/README.md

 - Beginner Typescript
 - HTML/CSS
 - NodeJS
-- VimScript and some lua
+- VimScript
-- Bash scripts
+- Simple Bash scripts
 - Racket

+## Current Course

+- Programming Languages: Part A

-## TODO
+## Finished Courses

-- Learn How to code: Simple Data
+- How to code: Simple Data
+- How to code: Complex Data

 ## Note

-**This service was created for personal use.
+**This service or repository was created for personal use.
 It is not meant to be for commercial or business purposes.**

 ## Author